Telling Whoppers

 - Billy Naylor

 - Small part.
-He's the boy that overhears Toughey's mother talking to
+He's the boy that overhears Toughey's mother talking to the cop and reports back to the gang.

 - Peggy Eames